 The gills are milky, crowded, free or occasionally weakly attached.
 Like other grisettes, there are usually some short gills of variable length and irregular spacing.

 7 to 15 cm long, 0.8 to 1.8 cm in diameter, tapering, white, covered with fine wooly taupe scales, rod-shaped, but not bulbous at the base.
 There is no ring on the stem, but the base of the stem has white, cystic, persistent inflorescences with brown spots, sometimes buried in the ground or in the leaves.
 Stem flesh is white.

 Mycorhizal with hardwood trees, particularly oaks but also Ash and Hazel, occasionally also in coniferous woodland.

 Amanita battarrae Look-Alikes

-Has a grey-brown cap without significant zones; its stem is smooth and featureless.
+Has a gray-brown cap with no distinct area and its stem is smooth and featureless.

-Has a tawny-orange cap and white gills; its stem is smooth and featureless.
+Has a yellow-orange cap and white gills with a smooth stem.

-The specific epithet battarrae honours Italian priest and naturalist Giovanni Antonio Battarra (1714 - 1789).
-Some people refer to this species as the Grey-zoned Ringless Amanita.
-The 2019 edition of British Mycological Society's list of English Names of Fungi uses the common name Banded Amanita.
+The species name battarrae is in honor of the Italian priest and naturalist Giovanni Antonio Battarra (1714 - 1789).
+Some people refer to this species as the gray-zone Amanita.